min2ha/ukwa-site/content/target/28362/index.en.md

   "start_date": "2015-06-25T10:00:00Z"
 }

-# National Council for the Training of Journalists (NCTJ)

 National Council for the Training of Journalists (NCTJ) was founded in 1951 to run the newspaper industry’s training scheme, following the findings of a Royal Commission on the Press.
 Now a charity for all media, the organisation has a professional awarding body, an accreditation board, Student Council, focus groups and forums, and the annual Journalism Skills Conference.